 The cost is a lot lower than you might think.
 In fact, web self-service is included in SuperOffice Service.
-Try SuperOffice Service free for 30 days.
+Try SuperOffice Service free.

 Today‘s customers are not just ready for self-service; they actually prefer to use it over other forms of support!

 But, a customer self-service portal is only effective if you make it easy to use.